harvester/harvester/docs/live-migration.md

 ##### Completion timeout

 The live migration process will copy virtual machine memory pages and disk blocks to the destination.
-In some cases, the virtual machine can write to different memory pages / disk blocks at a higher rate than these can be copied, which will prevent the migration process from completing in a reasonable amount of time.
+In some cases, the virtual machine can write to different memory pages/disk blocks at a higher rate than these can be copied, which will prevent the migration process from being completed in a reasonable amount of time.
 Live migration will be aborted if it exceeds the completion timeout which is 800s per GiB of data.
 For example, a virtual machine with 8 GiB of memory will time out after 6400 seconds.

 ##### Progress timeout

-Live migration will also be aborted when it will be noticed that copying memory doesn't make any progress in 150s.
+Live migration will also be aborted when it is noticed that copying memory doesn't make any progress in 150s.